 Five ways to ensure your products get found, look sharp and fend off threats online

-This size and complexity means it is impossible for brands to monitor the digital shelf without serious tech support.
-Digital shelf analytics (DSA) tools, powered by machine learning however, offer a compelling solution.
+This size and complexity mean brands can’t monitor the digital shelf without serious tech support.
+Digital shelf analytics (DSA) tools, powered by machine learning, however, offer a compelling solution.

-Leading DSAs not only reveal your product’s search ranking, but also how it ranks in comparison to similar products made by your competitors.
+Leading DSAs reveals your product’s search ranking and how it ranks compared to similar products made by your competitors.
 Having established this, you’ll know where there is a need to improve your product’s search ranking.

 2. Harnessing smart content management

-This approach has been shown to directly improve conversion rates.
-That’s because consumers quickly lose trust in brands and products, and are more likely to abandon a purchase, if they’re faced with inconsistent or incorrect content online.
+We have shown this approach to improve conversion rates directly.
+That’s because consumers quickly lose trust in brands and products and are more likely to abandon a purchase if they face inconsistent or incorrect content online.